felixbrock/lemon-agent/README.md

 ## About

-**Build powerful AI assistants in minutes and execute highly efficient workflow automations by accessing tools like Airtable, Hubspot, Slack and Github.**
+**Build powerful AI assistants in minutes and execute highly efficient workflow automations by accessing tools like Airtable, Hubspot, Notion, Slack and Github.**

 Most connectors available today are focused on read-only operations, limiting the potential of LLMs.
 Agents, on the other hand, have a tendency to hallucinate from time to time due to missing context or instructions.